mdn/content/files/en-us/mozilla/add-ons/webextensions/build_a_cross_browser_extension/index.md

 - API function coverage
 - Manifest keys
 - Extension packaging
-- Extension Publishing
+- Extension publishing

 ### API namespace

 There are two API namespaces in use among the four main browsers:

-- `browser.*`, the proposed standard for the extensions API, used by Firefox and Edge.
+- `browser.*`, the proposed standard for the extensions API, used by Firefox.
-- `chrome.*` used by Chrome and Opera.
+- `chrome.*` used by Chrome, Opera, and Edge.

 Firefox also supports the `chrome.*` namespace for APIs that are compatible with Chrome, primarily to assist with [porting](https://extensionworkshop.com/documentation/develop/porting-a-google-chrome-extension/).
 However, using the `browser.*` namespace is preferred.
 In addition to being the proposed standard, `browser.*` uses promises—a modern and convenient mechanism for handling asynchronous events.

 Only in the most trivial extensions is namespace likely to be the only cross-platform issue that has to be addressed.
 It’s therefore rarely, if ever, helpful to attempt to address this issue alone.
 The best approach is to address this with asynchronous event handling.